 Built in 1933, the course is nestled among the rolling hills and wheat fields that are synonymous with the Palouse.
 The front nine features 3 par 5s in an open grassland venue, while the back nine tightens up into a narrow parkland theme.
 The last three holes are known locally as "heartbreak ridge."
 The course is home to the Vandals' men's and women's golf teams.

-*Campers spend two full days at Palouse Ridge and one full day/two half days at the University of Idaho Golf Course.
+*Campers spend one full day and one half day at both Palouse Ridge and University of Idaho Golf Course.

 Camp ReviewsSubmit a review

 "The University Idaho/WSU camp that I attended was great.
 The staff was awesome and I learned so much.
 They were all so nice and easy to talk to.
 They were very enthused about the camp and were also willing to answer any questions.
 They always made sure we were having a good time.
 I was also able to make some new friends.
 Four of us are still keeping in touch and we all plan on attending the camp next year at the same time.
 This camp was an amazing experience."